htilburgs/MMM-MyHomeWizard/README.md

 Currently this module uses the V1 API from HomeWizard.

+## Enable the Local API
+For MMM-MyHomeWizard to get access to the data from an Energy device, you have to enable the API for each device. </br>
+You can do this in the HomeWizard Energy app. </br>

+Go to ```Settings > Meters > ''Your meter''```, and enable Local API for the P1 Meter and/or the Water Meter at the botom of the page.

 ## Installation
 Clone this repository in your modules folder, and install dependencies: